Tamias Nettle's Storytelling

 I wrote this story mostly for people who've read a bit about sociocracy.
 If a concept doesn't make sense, try looking it up on Sociocracy for All.

-This past fall, facing some difficult decisions, I started a practice I call Internal Sociocracy (IS).
+In the fall of 2022, facing some difficult decisions, I started a practice I call Internal Sociocracy.
 I hold meetings of the "parts" of my psyche, as defined in Internal Family Systems.
 Instead of using the methods of Internal Family Systems, which some parts of me don't like, I got out my sociocracy book and used it as my guide to facilitating a meeting.

 Everyone was on board!
 Twenty-five parts showed up for that meeting, at it went on for three or four hours.
 I had another one the next night, and the next, and the next.
-I conduct these meeting with paper and pencil, because switching writing hands or even changing my grip on the pencil helps me tune into different parts one after the other.
+I conduct these meeting with paper and pencil, because switching writing hands or even changing my grip on the pencil helps me tune in to different parts one after the other.
 I had access to many parts thanks to The Empress and the Witch.
-The Empress represents the character most often expressed by my right hand, the Witch with my left, and other characters in the story correspond to various other parts of my psyche.
+The Empress represents the character most often expressed by my right (Migi) hand, the Witch with my left (Zworb), and other characters in the story correspond to various other parts of my psyche.
+Later I noticed that characters whose titles have numbers in them are connected to myself at those particular ages.
+For example, the Third Imperial Slipper-Fetcher is like my three-year-old self, and the Seventeenth Emperor holds values that were important to me when I was seventeen.
+I was not conscious of any of this when I thought up those characters for the story.
+In fact, I felt slightly spooked when I was writing about Zworb and Migi and Zworb suddenly spoke up identifying with the Witch.

 Three or four more parts joined in later meetings, saying they'd been feeling discouraged or marginalized but now that I'm using sociocracy, they'll participate.
 Sometimes voices or perspectives show up identifying as ancestors or spirit guides rather than parts of Tamias.
 I welcome them and their input, and I do not give them consent rights in decision-making.
 Trippiest of all, one participant who had been at that first meeting admitted to not really being a part of Tamias, and left.